 Shimanos Twin Power XD series offers three models to suit a many species and cast methods.
 The models include the C3000XG, 4000XG, and C5000XG.

-The C3000XG is the lightest model of the bunch at a puny 8.3 ounces.
-Don’t let the weight fool you though, it is more than capable to target red fish.
+The C3000XG is the lightest model of the bunch at a puny 8.3 ounces (235.30 g).
+Don’t let the weight fool you though, it’s more than capable to target red fish.
 Its max drag comes in at 20 pounds.
 For average line capacity it holds 170 yards of 8 pound mono-line and 140 yards of 20 pound PowerPro/braid.
-Retrieve 37 inches of line per rotation with fastest gear ratio available at 6.4:1.
+Retrieve 37 inches (93.98 cm) of line per rotation with the fastest gear ratio available at 6.4:1.

-Next is the 4000XG, which weighs in at decent 10.2 ounces.
+Next is the 4000XG, which weighs in at decent 10.2 ounces (289.17 g).
 Pick this model if you like to target larger species like bluefish and striper.
 It has a tough drag system with a max drag of 24 pounds.
 For line capacity it holds 200 yards of 10 pound mono-line and 170 yards of 30 pound braid.
-It has a fast gear ratio of 6.2:1 and a retrieval of 39 inches per crank.
+It has a fast gear ratio of 6.2:1 and a retrieval of 39 inches (99.06 cm) per crank.

 Third, is the C5000XG another compact model.
-This one is the heaviest at 10.6 ounces although the extra weight is from the bigger spool.
-Like the last model it is best to conquer bull reds, striped bass and other big inshore species.
-Likewise it has a max drag of 24 pounds.
+This one is the heaviest at 10.6 ounces (300.50 g).
+The extra weight is from the bigger spool.
+Like the last model its optimal for targeting bull reds, striped bass and other big inshore species.
+Likewise, it has a max drag of 24 pounds.
 It holds an average of 195 yards of 12 pound mono line and 200 yards of 30 pound braid line.

 Stella Like Features At Half The Price!